PortCallOptimisation/port-call-event-format/Event_spec.md

-# Pronto event model
+# Port call event model

-The pronto event model is an implementation of the funtional definitions for Nautical Port Information Standard (NPIS) 5.2.
+The port call event format is an implementation of the funtional definitions for Nautical Port Information Standard (NPIS) 5.2.

 This specification is in active development, and comments from the port community are welcome.

 ## MovementId, BerthVisitId and ServiceId